firefox-devtools/debugger/docs/local-development.md

 node_modules/jest/bin/jest.js -o
 ```

 This will run all the tests that have not been committed.
-Basically all the files that are returned by the `git status` command.
+Basically, all the files that are returned by the `git status` command.

 If the snapshot changes then update it with: